microsoft/pxt/docs/blog/github-packages.md

 This needs to be done separately for every editor you use, though in all of them you can use the same token.

+Once you have logged in, go back to the home screen.
+Now, the dialog that comes up after you press the **Import** button will have an additional option to list your GitHub repositories or create a new one.
+Additionally, the **Import URL** option will now support `https://github.com/...` URLs, which can be useful if you cannot find your repository in the list (especially for organizational repos), or are just finding it faster to copy/paste the URL.

+If you import a completely empty repo, or create a new one, MakeCode will automatically initialize it with `pxt.json` and other supporting files.
+If you import a non-empty repo without `pxt.json` file, you will be asked if you want it initialized.
+Note that this might overwrite your files.

 ## Limitations